Here are the most common questions we’ve been asked and how to respond. If you have one in the list, just holler in the comments and I’ll respond.

 Have you run simple split tests like this?

-It’s not built into Facebook natively, but it’s sure easy enough to run this A/B test yourself.
+It’s not built into Facebook natively, but it’s sure easy enough to run this Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. yourself.
 Ping me if you want to know how to measure lift.
 You simply look at the differences between the groups in open rate, clicks, conversions, and revenue.
 Your lift is the incremental revenue, from which you subtract your ad spent to get your increased margin.

 9. How much time do you need to devote to maintaining your Page?